TomographicImaging/iDVC/docs/source/dvc_steps.rst

 :raw-html:`<br />`

-If you have ticked the option to **display the subvolume preview**, then it will display a preview of the size of each subvolume, centred on the location of the reference point 0.
+If you have ticked the option to **display the subvolume preview**, then a preview of the size of each subvolume will be shown in the viewer, centred on the location of the reference point 0.

 If you select a **2D** point cloud, then the point cloud will only be created on the currently displayed slice of the image.